medanmilos1831/pnpm-monorepo-scoped-observer/packages/react-state-machine/README.md

-## @scoped-observer/react

-A lightweight, scoped event-driven state system for React.

-This package provides React bindings for `@scoped-observer/core`, enabling components to subscribe to scoped events and reactively update local state or side effects without the need for global stores or third-party state management libraries.

-- 🔬 Scoped subscriptions
-- ⚡ Local reactive updates
-- 🧩 Modular and encapsulated
+# @scoped-observer/react-state-machine

+A lightweight, flexible state machine library built on top of an event-driven scoped observer pattern.
+Designed to seamlessly integrate with React or work standalone, this package provides a robust way to manage state transitions using clear, typed events and scoped event dispatching.

+- Strongly typed state and event definitions for maximum type safety
+- Event-based architecture enabling scalable and modular state management
-- 💡 Great for micro frontends and isolated features
+- React hooks for easy integration and reactive UI updates
+- Decoupled core logic that can be used outside React as well

+Perfect for managing complex UI states, orchestrating asynchronous flows, or building scalable front-end architectures with clean separation of concerns.

 ## Installation